 In Psychographic Segmentation, segments are defined on the basis of social class, lifestyle and personality characteristics.
 Psychographic variables include:

-- Interests
+- a.
+Interests

-- Opinions
+- b.
+Opinions

-- Personality
+- c.
+Personality

-- Self Image
+- d.
+Self Image

-- Activities
+- e.
+Activities

-- Values
+- Values f.

-- Attitudes
+- g.
+Attitudes 1111

-A segment having demographically grouped consumers may have different psychographic characteristics.
+A segment having demographically grouped consumers may have different psychographic of ingrecting, is bould by a product, a brand name, an advent characteristics.